Scaling solutions for gauge invariant flow equations in dilaton quantum gravity: Flow generator

 \section{Flow generator}

 In this appendix, we calculate the flow equations.
-In the current setup, the flow generator consists of three parts \al{ \p_t \Gamma_k= \pi_2+\pi_0 + \eta_k\,. } Here, $\pi_2$ denotes the contribution from fluctuations of the TT-tensor field $t_{\mu\nu}$ and $\pi_0$ involves both the scalar field $\varphi$ and the physical scalar mode in the metric field.
-These contributions corresponds to the physical modes, while the measure modes such as the ghost fields and the vector and unphysical scalar modes in the metric field are summarized in $\eta_k$.
+In the current setup, the flow generator consists of three parts \al{ \p_t \Gamma_k= \pi_2+\pi_0 + \eta_k\,. } Here, $\pi_2$ denotes the contribution from fluctuations of the TT-tensor field $t_{\mu\nu}$, while $\pi_0$ involves both the scalar field $\varphi$ and the physical scalar mode in the metric field.
+These contributions correspond to the physical modes, while the measure modes such as the ghost fields and the vector and unphysical scalar modes in the metric field are collected in $\eta_k$.